P5vc/fetch-apply/README.md

 ## Example Operations Repository

-This is an overview of an example `operations` repository for a small organization with the following servers:
+This is an overview of an example "operations" repository for a small organization with the following systems:

 - Webservers
   - `ws01.example.com`